 Soup to Start Western Lunch at Brasserie 25

 Among the classic mushroom and onion soup, one can find also roasted cauliflower soup.
 Both of us were content with our soups, even though both could use a few tweaks.

 Wild Mushroom Soup

-Creamy mushroom soup was full of umami, just like it should be.
+The creamy mushroom soup was full of umami, just like it should be.
 Given the local mushroom mix, the flavor is not that rich and the most noticeable aroma came from the truffle oil.
 Somehow, I was missing that rich boletus taste.
-Nevertheless, it’s a respectable western style mushroom soup in the middle of the tropics.
+Nevertheless, it’s a respectable western-style mushroom soup in the middle of the tropics.

 Even though it’s been a while since we have eaten the onion soup in Paris, we still remember it vividly.
 That’s why we have high expectations when it comes to the onion soup and they usually end down the drain.
 Yet the quest continues, and I always find something in a soup that is to my liking.
 At Brasserie 25 that happens to be the cheddar cheese on top of croutons and caramelized onion.
 That sadly doesn’t apply to the fruity sweetness and seasons.